 In the case of a multi-currency stablecoin, a shock impacting the coin could affect stablecoin holders because a devaluation would mean they had less money to spend with the Eurozone.
 So there would be increased risks of issues spreading from other currency areas and local central banks could have less control.

 If a stablecoin is used as a store of value, there may be reduced demand for cash and central bank reserves reducing seigniorage income and increasing demand for other collateral.

 Risk of stablecoin “runs”

-Depending o the design of the stablecoin, the end user may be the bear the risk.
+Depending o the design of the stablecoin, the end user may bear the risk.
 That’s the case if the stablecoin’s value is linked to the value of collateral rather than a fixed fiat amount.

 In that situation, if the collateral’s value starts to decline or there’s a cyberattack, there could be a “run” on the stablecoin.
 Even if the stablecoin has a fixed value, holders may lose confidence in the issuer’s ability to shoulder losses if the collateral devalues.